 Pandemic Unemployment Assistance (PUA) is a new temporary federal program that is part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
-The PUA program is available retroactive to February 2, 2020 through December 26, 2020 and provides up to 39 weeks of benefits to eligible individuals.
+The PUA program is available retroactive to February 2, 2020 through September 4, 2021 and provides benefits to eligible individuals.

 PUA is separate from unemployment insurance and provides coverage only to individuals who are not eligible for regular unemployment insurance.